ibm-cloud-docs/vpc/custom_image_vpc_troubleshoot.md

 {: troubleshoot}
 {: support}

-You are trying to create a custom image from a volume that does not have 100 GB capacity.
+You are trying to create a custom image from a volume that is not 100 GB.
 When you try to select a volume that is not the right capacity to create your image, the system cannot retrieve it.
 {: tsSymptoms}

 When you create a customer image from an existing boot volume, the image inherits the encryption from the originating volume.
 If the boot volume was encrypted by a customer-managed root key, the new customer image is also encrypted with the same key.
 If the volume had the default, IBM-managed encryption, and you specify a new customer key, the new custom is encrypted by the customer-managed key.
 The volumes that are to be used as the source for new encrypted images with customer keys must have 100 GB capacity.
 Custom images can be between 10 - 250 GB but volumes that are intended to be the source for new encrypted images must be 100 GB capacity.